 How to get to Chiang Rai from Chiang Mai

 Whatever way of transport you will use to get to Chaing Rai – By private car, minubus or Greenbus use 123goasia website to book the tickets.
-Website is easy to navigate, you will get digital ticket, you can pay online using PayPal and all is sweet and easy.
+The website is easy to navigate, you will get a digital ticket, you can pay online using PayPal and all is sweet and easy.

 We came to Chaing Rai with Greenbus company tickets cost $7 each and journey took 3,5 hours.